EmpieichO/Robot-In-A-Maze/Various-starting-point/starting-at-(1,3)-position.md

 We expect the most optimal path when starting at the (1,3) position to cost fewer steps of code than 113.

-It is surprising that the relatively direct paths Reeborg followed in this round of testing clocks a at least 124 steps of code.
+It is surprising that the relatively direct paths Reeborg followed in this round of testing clocks at least 124 steps of code.

 ## Relatively direct path (124 steps)